mcgibbon/sympl/docs/timestepping.rst

 There are also
-:py:class:`~sympl.Stepper` objects which evolve the state forward in time without the use of PrognosticComponent objects.
-These function exactly the same as a :py:class:`~sympl.PrognosticStepper` once they are created, but do not accept :py:class:`~sympl.PrognosticComponent` objects when you create them.
+:py:class:`~sympl.Stepper` objects which evolve the state forward in time without the use of TendencyComponent objects.
+These function exactly the same as a :py:class:`~sympl.PrognosticStepper` once they are created, but do not accept :py:class:`~sympl.TendencyComponent` objects when you create them.
 One example might be a component that condenses all supersaturated moisture over some time period.
-:py:class:`~sympl.Stepper` objects are generally used for parameterizations that work by determining the target model state in some way, or involve limiters, and cannot be represented as a :py:class:`~sympl.PrognosticComponent`.
+:py:class:`~sympl.Stepper` objects are generally used for parameterizations that work by determining the target model state in some way, or involve limiters, and cannot be represented as a :py:class:`~sympl.TendencyComponent`.

 .. autoclass:: sympl.PrognosticStepper
     :members: